What is Major Depressive Disorder (MDD)?

 At the beginning stages of cognitive behavior therapy for MDD, the therapist first looks into the causes of MDD with the client, encourages the clients to study theoretical reasons behind MDD, and guides them to face their problems objectively.
 Additionally, the therapist identifies habits or problems in their surroundings that intensify depressive symptoms and modify the habits or problems in safe and effective manners.

 Halfway through the treatment, the therapist goes over the treatment process up until that point to analyze its strength and any areas of improvement.
 The clients learn various cognitive mechanisms to manage their emotions and maintain their daily lives consistently.
-Moreover, cognitive behavior modification process takes place to eliminate any problems that trigger depression and to cope with such situations effectively.
+Moreover, cognitive behaviour modification process takes place to eliminate any problems that trigger depression and to cope with such situations effectively.

 At the final stages of treatment, the therapist closely examines the remaining problems and their causes to focus on ways to resolve them and to establish countermeasures to prevent future recurrence.